 Getting Overdentures is an alternative that bridges the gap between a removable denture and full dental implants.
 Overdentures are replacement teeth anchored by implants.
-They help retain not only face shape but also assist in better digestion and slows down bone loss.
+They help retain not only face shape but also assist in better digestion and slow down bone loss.

-Step 1: An examination and x-ray are undertaken to determine suitability and the best implant system for use in your individual situation.
+Step 1: An examination and x-ray are undertaken to determine the suitability and the best implant system for use in your individual situation.

 Step 2: Surgical placement of the dental implants into the jaw bone.
-Multiple dental implants will be used as the anchors to the newly fixed denture.
+Multiple dental implants will be used as anchors to the newly fixed denture.